Fruitfulcode/zoner-lite/readme.txt

 Our code is hand-made, so if you find a bug or have a wish to modify something, feel free to send us your feedback.
 We want to make our product even better and better and we need users support and feedbacks.

-Don't forget to visit our website http://fruitfulcode.com

 Thank you.

 -------------------------------------------------------
     Copyright
 -------------------------------------------------------

-Zoner lite is a free WordPress responsive theme designed and developed in Fruitful Code (www.fruitfulcode.com) Feel free to use and modify this theme as you like.
+Zoner lite is a free WordPress responsive theme designed and developed in Fruitful Code Feel free to use and modify this theme as you like.
 Zoner lite is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html) Demo http://themes.fruitfulcode.com/zoner-lite/